 Like any other substance, this is not a complete list of its side effects.
 On the other hand, it’s true that some users never experience any of these uncomfortable problems.

-Vaping Side Effects – Myth or Fact
+Side Effects of Vaping – Myth or Fact

 It is a fact that when you introduce any substance into the human body to which it is not accustomed, there can be side effects.
 So, no matter if you inhale, ingest or even just touch certain chemical substances, your body will show certain adverse effects.